published April 2019

 What can you do?

 - Ask the manufacturer of the products you use if they contain nanosilver (or silver of any kind) as an antibacterial additive.
 If they do – ask them to manufacture the product without the antibacterial layer.

-- Support important right-to-know legislation like New York’s A.164/S.2387 and the federal The Menstrual Products Right to Know Act (H.R.
+- Support important right-to-know legislation like New York’s A.164/S.2387 [UPDATE: NY bill was signed into law in October 2019!] and the federal The Menstrual Products Right to Know Act (H.R.
 2268) that require full disclosure of ingredients used to make period products including pads, tampons, cups and menstrual underwear.

 Tian X, Jiang X, Welch C, Croley TR, Wong TY, Chen C, Fan S, Chong Y, Li R, Ge C, Chen C, Yin JJ.
 (2018) Bactericidal Effects of Silver Nanoparticles on Lactobacilli and the Underlying Mechanism.
 ACS Appl Mater Interfaces.
 2018 Mar 14;10(10):8443-8450.

 Kasraei S, Sami L, Hendi S, Alikhani MY, Rezaei-Soufi L, Khamverdi Z. (2014) Antibacterial properties of composite resins incorporating silver and zinc oxide nanoparticles on Streptococcus mutans and Lactobacillus.
 Restor Dent Endod.
 2014 May;39(2):109-14.

 Mikiciuk J, Mikiciuk E, Wrońska A, Szterk A. (2016) Antimicrobial potential of commercial silver nanoparticles and the characterization of their physical properties toward probiotic bacteria isolated from fermented milk products.
 J Environ Sci Health B. 2016;51(4):222-9.